 The Fuji Grill at the Beaverbrook Townhouse

-Set at a highly coveted London address along Sloane Street, theatre-inspired Beaverbrook Townhouse (sister to a chic country pad) is partial to a show when dining too.
+Set at a highly coveted London address along Sloane Street, theatre-inspired Beaverbrook Townhouse (sister to a chic country pad) is partial to a show when dining, too.
 At 6pm each evening, a handful of guests gather at a counter in the Fuji Grill for the nine-course omakase experience.
-Chef Pavel Kanja takes guests on a flavourful journey that might involve red mullet with umeshu smoked plum, yellowtail with salted seaweed and spicy tuna with red miso.
+Chef Alex Del takes guests on a flavourful journey that might involve yellowtail with salted seaweed, red bream with plum compote and spicy tuna with red miso.

-Signature dish You’re at the chef’s whim for the omakase, but you can take the guesswork out and go for the Scottish salmon with finger-lime.
+Signature dish You’re at the chef’s whim for the omakase, but the à la carte’s worth your attention too, for the pan-Asian specials of Southern-fried lobster and green curry with coconut prawns.

 Pair with… Kanpai over a variety of sakes.